eu-cpsc111/cpsc111/notes/4-branches/4e-misc.md

 }
 ```

-2. What is the value of `x` after the following code executes?
+2. What is the value of `y` after the following code executes?

 ```cpp
 int x = 10;